 Need help finding a team or more team members?
 Post your information or look through existing requests on the Team Finder page!

-See the IdeaMakers Timeline page for more detailed information about all of the IdeaMakers events from January through March.
+See the IdeaMakers Timeline page for more detailed information about all of the IdeaMakers events.

 Judging will take place in 2 rounds: